Meal Assistance Programs

 Community Eligiblity Provision (2020-21)

 - Elementary: Arlington, Booker T. Washington, Breckinridge, Cardinal Valley, Coventry Oak, Deep Springs, Dixie, Harrison, James Lane Allen, Julius Marks, Lansdowne, Mary Todd, Meadowthorpe, Millcreek, Northern, Picadome, Russell Cave, Southern, Squires, Tates Creek, William Wells Brown, and Yates

 - Middle: Bryan Station, Crawford, Leestown, Lexington Traditional Magnet, Southern, Tates Creek, and Winburn

 - High: Bryan Station, Frederick Douglass, and Tates Creek

-- Other programs: Carter G. Woodson Academy, Family Care Center, Fayette County Preschool Center, Audrey Grevious Center (formerly Lexington Day Treatment), Martin Luther King Jr. Academy, The Learning Center, and The Stables
+- Other programs: Carter G. Woodson Academy, Family Care Center, Fayette County Preschool Center, Audrey Grevious Center (formerly Lexington Day Treatment), Martin Luther King Jr. Academy, Success Academy, The Learning Center, and The Stables